 After falling by an estimated 25 percent in the first quarter of 2020, the slowdown [in the personal luxury goods market] should accelerate in the second quarter and could lead to an estimated contraction of between 20 percent to 35 percent for the full year.

-I’d bet dollars to donuts Rolex availability will be greater in the next two months than it’s been in the last two years – regardless of limited production.
+I’d bet dollars to donuts Rolex availability will be greater in the next six months than it’s been in the last two years – regardless of limited production or the assertion that the brand is “on fire” after its 2020 new product launches.
 I’d wager even money that falling demand will make the Rolex wait list – at least for non-grail Explorers, Datejusts and the like – a thing of the past.

 In terms of price, I repeat: there’s no chance Rolex, Patek or AP are going to drop prices on any of their new watches.
 The luxury goods behemoths don’t want to devalue their brands.
 They’ve got the cash reserves/line of credit they need to weather the Coronageddon-caused storm – which could last years.